eeemarv/eland/docs/dokku.md

 `.env` is the file that contains the environment parameters.

 The `dev` process is the server for local only (at localhost:5000) and `web` is for production only.
-The other processes are background and are used in either context.